telefonicaid/perseo-fe/documentation/plain_rules.md

     }
 ```

-or SMPP configuration which overwrites global smpp configuration:
+or include a `smpp` field to include SMPP configuration which overwrites global smpp configuration:

 ```json
  "action": {